Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Model and Symmetries

-We consider a closed waveguide of length \(L\), with two quantum emitters placed at positions \(x_1\) and \(x_2\), separated by a distance $d= |x_1-x_2|$.
-We work under the assumption that only topology is relevant, while the specific geometry of the closed waveguide does not produce qualitatively significant effects.
-We describe the emitters as two-level systems, whose Hilbert space is spanned by the states $\{\ket{g_\alpha},\ket{e_\alpha}$, with $\alpha=1,2$, characterized by identical physical features.
-The emitters mutually interact exclusively through the exchange of photons that belong to a single transverse mode propagating through the waveguide.
-Due to the periodic boundary conditions, the allowed longitudinal components of the photon wave vector are discrete and given by $q_k=2\pi k/L$, with $k \in \mathbb{Z}$.
-The corresponding frequency values are given by
+We consider a closed waveguide of length \(L\), with two quantum emitters placed at positions \(x_1\) and \(x_2\), separated by a distance $d= |x_1-x_2|$, with $0<d<L/2$.
+We work under the assumption that for the closed waveguide, the~only relevant factor is topology, while the specific geometry does not produce qualitatively significant effects.
+We describe the emitters as two-level systems, whose Hilbert space is spanned by the states $\{|g_\alpha\rangle,|e_\alpha\rangle\}$, with~$\alpha=1,2$, characterized by identical physical features.
+The~emitters mutually interact exclusively through the exchange of photons that belong to a single transverse mode propagating through the waveguide.
+Due to the periodic boundary conditions, the~allowed longitudinal components of the photon wave vector are discrete and given by $q_k=2\pi k/L$, with~$k \in \mathbb{Z}$.
+The~corresponding frequency values are given by

-where $m$ is the cutoff due to the transverse confinement of the mode and $v$ is the speed of light in the unconstrained medium \cite{jackson}.
-In the following, we shall fix $\hbar=v=1$ and use $m$ as the energy unit of measure.
+where $m$ is the cutoff due to the transverse confinement of the mode and $v$ is the speed of light in the unconstrained medium~\cite{jackson}.
+In~the following, we shall fix $\hbar=v=1$ and use $m$ as the energy unit of~measure.

-In the absence of emitter-field interaction, the system is described by the free Hamiltonian
+In the absence of emitter-field interaction, the~system is described by the free Hamiltonian

-where $\sigma^{+}_\alpha = \ket{e_\alpha}\bra{g_\alpha}$ and $\sigma^{-}_\alpha = \ket{g_\alpha}\bra{e_\alpha}$ are the ladder operators on the emitter $\alpha$, and $\{b_k,b^{\dagger}_k\}$ represent the longitudinal mode operators satisfying the canonical commutation relations $[b_k, b_{k^\prime}]=0$ and $[b_k, b_{k^\prime}^\dagger]=\delta_{k k^\prime}$.
-The vacuum $\ket{\mathrm{vac}}$ is defined as the state satisfying $b_k\ket{\mathrm{vac}}=0$ for all $k$'s, while single-photon states with a well-defined wavenumber are obtained as $\ket{k} = b_k^{\dagger} \ket{\mathrm{vac}}$.
+where $\sigma^{+}_\alpha = |e_\alpha\rangle \langle g_\alpha|$ and $\sigma^{-}_\alpha = |g_\alpha\rangle \langle e_\alpha|$ are the ladder operators on the emitter $\alpha$, and~$\{b_k,b^{\dagger}_k\}$ represent the longitudinal mode operators satisfying the canonical commutation relations $[b_k, b_{k^\prime}]=0$ and $[b_k, b_{k^\prime}^\dagger]=\delta_{k k^\prime}$.
+The~vacuum $|\mathrm{vac}\rangle$ is defined as the state satisfying $b_k |\mathrm{vac}\rangle=0$ for all $k$'s, while single-photon states with a well-defined wavenumber are obtained as $|k\rangle = b_k^{\dagger} |\mathrm{vac}\rangle$.

-Assuming a rotating-wave approximation, the Hamiltonian describing interaction between the emitters and the field can be modeled as
+Assuming a rotating-wave approximation, the~Hamiltonian describing interaction between the emitters and the field can be modeled as